-Glenfinnan on the Road to the Isles - the main road linking Fort William and Mallaig - has a famous viaduct associated with Hogwarts Express - and Bonnie Prince Charlie's Monument nearby.
-Find advice on the best viewpoints here, plus walks, loch cruising and maybe a steam train picture if you time it right!
-Altogether beautuful country.
+Glenfinnan on the Road to the Isles - the road linking Fort William and Mallaig - has a famous viaduct, the 'Harry Potter bridge' - and Bonnie Prince Charlie's Monument nearby.
+Find advice on the best viewpoints here, plus walks, loch cruising.
+It's beautiful country - a Highland 'must-see' .

 Glenfinnan is a popular stopping-off point on the so-called Road to the Isles, the A830 that runs 43 miles / 69 km between Fort William and the ferry and fishing port of Mallaig.